vinay-sj/Issue-Tracker/README.md

 * The list of Glyphicon icons that components recognize is available at the Bootstrap website at [https://getbootstrap.com/docs/3.3/components/](https://getbootstrap.com/docs/3.3/components/).
 * To add a tooltip to the component we use the `Tooltip` component.
 * To make the tooltip shown when hovering over the compoent, we use the `OverlayTrigger` component that wraps the component and takes in the ToolTip component as a property.
-* To change the placement of the toottip we can use the `placement` property.
+* To change the placement of the tooltip we can use the `placement` property.
 * The starting component for a navigation bar is `Navbar`.
 Each item is a `NavItem` and they can be grouped in a `Nav`.
 To align the `Nav` element to the right we use the `pullRight` property.
 * We could use `Navbar.Header` and `Navbar.Brand` for the application title.
 * The React-Bootstrap component NavDropdown can be used to create a dropdown menu, with each menu item being a MenuItem component.